techcam80s/Mercedes_BENZ_ECOMM/README.md

-# 🚗 Mercedes-Benz NZ/AUS | Digital Agency Model Ecosystem
+# 🚗 Premium | Digital Agency Model Ecosystem

 ## 🎯 Context & Goal

-Mercedes-Benz is shifting to the **Agency Model** in New Zealand and Australia.
+"" is shifting to the **Agency Model** in New Zealand and Australia.
 Under this model:

 - The **manufacturer sets the price and owns the stock**
 - Dealers act as **brand agents**, focusing on customer experience and service